-On most Sunday afternoons, you can find me sitting at my desk with a warm cup of tea or a mason jar full of lemon and cucumber-infused water, jotting down a to-do list for my upcoming week.
+On most Sunday afternoons, I sit at my desk with a warm cup of tea or a mason jar full of lemon and cucumber-infused water, jotting down a to-do list for my upcoming week.
 This week’s list included multiple appointments, a few deadlines, and at least three follow-up calls/or emails.
-I’ll also be traveling this weekend, so I made sure to include, “pack for Detroit” to the list.
-A few months ago, a list like this would’ve certainly triggered my anxiety.
-These days, instead of feeling instantly overwhelmed with a seemingly endless to-do list, I shift my thinking which allows me to refocus my approach.
+I’ll also be traveling this weekend, so I included “Pack for Detroit” on the list.
+A few months ago, a list like this would’ve triggered my anxiety.
+Instead of feeling instantly overwhelmed with a seemingly endless to-do list, I can now shift my thinking, allowing me to refocus my approach.

-Instead of accepting an initial thought of, “I have so many tasks to complete this week, I’ll never get it all done.
-My week will be swamped!”, I challenge myself to improve my thought to a more positive one.
-An example of an improved thought would be, “I’m looking forward to and prepared for a productive week.
-I’ll prioritize my task list and I’ll do my very best to complete each task without burning out.”
+Instead of accepting an initial thought of, “I have so many tasks to complete this week, I’ll never get it all done, and my week is going to be swamped,” I challenge myself to improve my thought to a more positive one.
+An example of an improved view would be, “I’m looking forward to and prepared for a productive week.
+I’ll prioritize my task list and do my best to complete each task without burning out.”

-More and more I’m learning that what I focus on will develop.
+More and more, I’m learning that what I focus on will develop.
 If I focus on being overwhelmed, I become anxious.
-If I dwell on how long a task will take to complete, I’ll struggle my way through, and possibly miss a deadline.
+If I dwell on how long a task will take, I’ll struggle my way through it and possibly miss a deadline.

 I challenge you to embrace this new way of thinking about completing your to-do list.
 It may take some time to get used to, but keep trying.
 Months from now, you’ll be glad you did.
 Remember: improving your thoughts to more positive ones helps increase productivity and lessen your anxiety.